BabaYara/Neural_PDE/README.md

-# KFAC PINN
+# Neural PDE

-A package for experimenting with physics-informed neural networks using a plug-and-play regularizer system.
-The project is inspired by a composable HJB solver layout.
+A package for experimenting with different solution techniques for SDE using physics-informed neural networks techniques.

 ## Installation